prisma-korea/apollo-server-cursor-pagination/README.md

 ## Limitation
 This function is only support forward pagination.
-If you want to know more about this, please then check specification [here](https://relay.dev/graphql/connections.htm).
+If you want to know more about this, please check specification [here](https://relay.dev/graphql/connections.htm).